wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/graphql/create-graphql-api-using-rest-api.md

 You will need a GraphQL backend in order to invoke the API and get a correct response.
 A sample backend for the GraphQL Star Wars API has been provided under [this section.](#sample-backend-for-graphql)

 Once your GraphQL API has been deployed, you can invoke it.
-The endpoint of the API would be <apk-gateway-url>/<api-basepath>.
+The endpoint of the API would be /`<apk-gateway-host>`/`<api-basepath>`.

-For the above API, the base path is "/starwars/1.0.0", so the API URL would be <apk-gateway-url>/starwars/1.0.0.
+For the above API, the base path is `/starwars/1.0.0`, and if the gateway host is `default.gw.wso2.com` so the API URL would be
+`/default.gw.wso2.com/starwars/1.0.0`.

 A sample GraphQL call is provided below.